ibm-cloud-docs/Cloudant/accounts/account.md

 The database doesn't have to be in the same account as the account used for generating the API key initially.

-To give an existing API key permissions to access a database in another account, do the following steps:
+To give an existing API key permission to access a database in another account, follow these steps:

 1. Retrieve the existing [security permissions](/apidocs/cloudant#getsecurity){: external} for the database.
 2. [Add](/apidocs/cloudant#putsecurity){: external} the details of the API key to the database security permissions, along with the roles required.